ddaugher/backoffice_docs/source/troubleshooting.rst

     - remote: cp: cannot stat '/tmp/cache/node_modules/': No such file or directory

         - Try :ref:`cleaning your build cache`.

     - :elixir:`conn.remote_ip` has :elixir:`127.0.0.1` instead of the real client ip

         - Try using https://github.com/kbrw/plug_forwarded_peer or otherwise use the :elixir:`X-Forwarded-For` header instead.
-Gigalixir apps run behind load balancers which write the real client ip in that header.
+BackofficeDocs apps run behind load balancers which write the real client ip in that header.

     - (File.Error) could not read file "foo/bar": no such file or directory